alen768/Superstore-Sales-Dashboard/README.md

 # Superstore Sales Dashboard and Sales Forecast

-This repository contains a Power Bi dashboard that visualizes Superstore sales data, along with sales forecast using time series analysis of 15-days.
+-This repository contains a Power Bi dashboard that visualizes Superstore sales data, along with sales forecast using time series analysis of 15-days.
 -Both '.pbix' file and PDF is uploaded.

 ## Objective